Rich2/openstrat/README.md

      * ostrat.pGames.pCloseOrder.
 Pre modern close order formation based battles, not using tiles.
      * ostrat.pGames.pSpace A solar system app.
      * ostrat.pGames.pChess.
 A search for an elegant implementation of Draughts and Chess.
-   - **ostrat.pLearn** A series of lessons for beginners to Scala, complete beginners to programming and beginners in geometry, using the graphical API.
+   - **learn** A series of lessons for beginners to Scala, complete beginners to programming and beginners in geometry, using the graphical API.
 These will be repackaged and published as a separate project.

-4. FxStrat An implementation for Canvas using ScalaFx

 5. JsStrat An implementation for canvas using Scala.Js on to an Html canvas.